pharmbio/stresstest-pods/README.md

 # stresstest-pods
-Stresstesting executing commands in many pods at same time to simulate for example teaching situation
+Stresstesting by executing commands in many pods at same time to simulate for example teaching situation